stat545ubc-2023/mda-christine747/README.md

 *by Christine Chen*

 ## Summary 📑
 This repository contains the files for the mini data analysis project in STAT545A at UBC.
-It is split into 2 parts.
+It is split into 2 parts (Milestone 1 and Milestone 2).
 Some of the learning goals of this project include familiarizing the skills needed to manipulate and summarize data, generate a reproducible and clear report using R Markdown, and be able to form and answer research questions.
+Both Milestones utilize the apt_building dataset.
+Milestone 1 focuses on exploring the dataset and Milestone 2 focuses on the cleaning and analysis of the dataset.

 ## GitHub Repository Files 📂
 Here are the files that you will find in this repository: